prishasbangera/Khan-Academy-Projects/README.md

   The folders listed below contain the copied code, but to run/view the projects, visit my KA profile.
 (Working on a GitHub Page!)
   Each project has code and (in the `ProjectREADME.md file`) name, link, description, and maybe an image and some notes/sources.

- - ### Tutorial Projects
+ - ### Beginner and Tutorial Projects
  - Projects from following tutorials or when I was just starting out, especially the ones where I was experimenting and adding to the code.

- - ### Small Programming Art Projects
+ - ### Smaller Projects
- - Smaller creative coding/art projects.
+ - Smaller creative coding/art or programming projects.

  - ### Larger Programming Art Projects
  - Larger creative coding/art projects that didn't make it to the Showcase.

- - ### Non-Art Projects
- - Some math/CS projects that aren't related to creative coding/art.

  - ### SHOWCASE
  - Art and coding projects that I am proud of.